jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 *This brainstorm was written in the context of efforts to program experiment 3.0.*

-The new version of Encircle will work with the basics of objects, classes and interfaces.
+The new version of Encircle might work with the basics of objects, classes and interfaces.
 The distinction between objects, classes and interfaces is so loose in Encircle and the distinction really leans on the concepts of public / private and the concept of static.
 These determine the difference between objects, classes and interfaces.

 The concept of static is not completely worked out yet in the functional design.